-Block administrator: if this checkbox is selected, server administrator access to this project is blocked (see 7.1 page 193).
-The server administrator no longer sees the project in the JavaClient or WebClient project selection list and can no longer edit it.
+Block administrator: if this checkbox is selected, access to this project is blocked for the administrator who is created automatically during the initial installation of a FirstSpirit Server (user ID 1, login: Admin, see 7.1 page 213).
+This administrator no longer sees the project in the SiteArchitect or ContentCreator project selection list and can no longer edit it.
 The server administrator tasks can, however, still be viewed: